 The incentive fee payable by us to the Advisor may create an incentive for the Advisor to pursue investments on our behalf that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
 Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.
 The incentive fee payable to the Advisor is based on our Pre-Incentive Fee Net Investment Income, as calculated in accordance with our Investment Advisory Agreement.
-This may encourage the Advisor to use leverage to increase the return on our investments, even when it may not be appropriate to do so, and to refrain from de-levering when it may otherwise be appropriate to do so.
+This may encourage the Advisor to use leverage to increase the return on our investments, even when it may not be appropriate to do so, and to refrain from delevering when it may otherwise be appropriate to do so.
 Under certain circumstances, the use of leverage may increase the likelihood of default, which would impair the value of our securities.
-Additionally, we will recognize interest income on our CLO equity tranche investments based in substantial part on management's multi-year assumptions regarding cash flows derived from such investment Income we recognize for a given period.
+Additionally, we will recognize interest income on our CLO equity tranche investments based in substantial part on management's multi-year assumptions regarding cash flows derived from such investments.
+As a result, management's assumptions regarding cash flows from our investments will have an impact on the amount of Pre-Incentive Fee Net Investment Income we recognize for a given period.
 This may encourage the Advisor to select assumptions more optimistic than actually achievable given economic conditions and circumstances.
-See "- Risks Related to Our Investments - We may leverage our portfolio, which would magnify the potential for gain or loss on amounts invested and will increase the risk of investing in us" and "- CLO investments involve complex documentation and accounting considerations."
+See "-Risks Related to Our Investments-We may leverage our portfolio, which would magnify the potential for gain or loss on amounts invested and will increase the risk of investing in us" and "-CLO investments involve complex documentation and accounting considerations."